Methyl hypochlorite

 Methyl hypochlorite is the simplest of the organic alkyl hypochlorites.
 It is an unstable compound that can be produced by the reaction of methanol with hypochlorous acid.
-It was first synthesized by Sandmeyer in the 1880s.
+It was first synthesized by Traugott Sandmeyer in the 1880s.

 Methyl hypochlorite forms in the Earth's atmosphere by a reaction between ClO and CH3OO and is thought to be an important species in ozone destruction over the Arctic and Antarctic regions.